-Venezuelan troops kill one in first bloodshed linked to aid entry
+Venezuelan troops kill one in first bloodshed linked to aid standoff

 Guaido has vowed the opposition will bring in foreign aid from neighboring countries on Saturday and called on security forces to disobey Maduro and let supplies into the country suffering food and medicine shortages.

+He set off towards the Colombian border on Thursday in a convoy with opposition lawmakers to oversee the effort.

+“You must decide which side you are on in this definitive hour,” he wrote on Twitter.
+“To all the military: between today and tomorrow, you will define how you want to be remembered.”

-Guaido has been recognized as legitimate interim president by dozens of nations over the past month including the United States, arguing that Maduro’s re-election was fraudulent.
+The 35-year old has been recognized as legitimate interim president by dozens of nations over the past month including the United States, arguing that Maduro’s re-election was fraudulent.

+Many countries have sent supplies to collection points in Cucuta, Brazil and Curacao.

+Guaido’s move and international backing has galvanized Venezuela’s opposition, which has vowed to keep protesting until Maduro steps down.
+It had previously staged major protests in 2014 and 2017 that waned in the face of government crackdowns.

 Reporting by Carlos Suniaga and William Urdaneta in Kumarakapay, Venezuela; Nelson Bocanegra and Steven Grattan in Cucuta, Colombia; Julia Symmes Cobb and Helen Murphy in Bogota; Brian Ellsworth, Vivian Sequera, Corina Pons and Sarah Marsh in Caracas; Writing by Sarah Marsh; Editing by Bill Trott